 A functional interface is an interface that only implements one (non-static, public) method.
 A lambda expression can be used to implement it because there is only one method accessible, which is used by default.

 Streams use lambda expressions, which reduces the code written in most cases.
 Lambda expressions are implementations of functional interfaces, therefor it’s important to know what’s a functional interface, the types that exist and which one in used by each operator.
-Of course, custom functional interfaces can also be created.
+Custom functional interfaces can also be created.

 - Supplier => produces elements